unjs/crossws/README.md

 <!-- [![Codecov][codecov-src]][codecov-href] -->

-> [!WIP]
+> [!WARNING]
-> This project and API is under heavy development and opened to test integrations.
-Don't rely on it for production yet.
-Feedbacks welcome about API design!
+> This project and API are under heavy development and trial.
+Please don't rely on it for production yet.
+Feedback is more than welcome!

-Cross-platform WebSocket server adapters:
+Cross-platform WebSocket Servers:

-- Elegant, typed and simple interface to define WebSocket handlers
+- Elegant, typed, and simple interface to define your WebSocket server handlers
-- Performant per-server handlers instead of per-connection events api ([why](https://bun.sh/docs/api/websockets#lcYFjkFYJC-summary))
+- Performant per-server handlers instead of per-connection events API ([why](https://bun.sh/docs/api/websockets#lcYFjkFYJC-summary))
 - Zero dependencies with bundled [ws](https://github.com/websockets/ws) types and runtime for [Node.js](https://nodejs.org/) support
 - Native integration with [Bun](https://bun.sh/) and [Deno](https://deno.com/) WebSocket API
 - Super lightweight tree-shakable packaging